h5bp/html5-boilerplate/README.md

 1. The easiest way is download this template as a `.zip` file.
    You can use the "Download ZIP" button in the right sidebar or click [this link](https://github.com/adrianbautista/html-css-template/archive/pfnp.zip).
-   Unzip the template by double clicking on the downloaded `pfnp.zip` file.
+   Unzip the template by double clicking on the downloaded `html-css-template-pfnp.zip` file.
 2. If you have git on your computer and a github account, you can clone this project from the command line `git clone https://github.com/adrianbautista/html-css-template.git`